edgedb/easy-edgedb/chapter13/index.md

 # Chapter 13 - Meet the new Lucy

 > This time it was too late to save Lucy, and she is dying.
-Suddenly she opens her eyes - they look very strange.
+Suddenly she opens her eyes, but they look very strange.
 She looks at Arthur and says “Arthur!
 Oh, my love, I am so glad you have come!
 Kiss me!”
 >
 > Arthur tries to kiss her, but Van Helsing grabs him and says "Don't you dare!"
-It was not Lucy, but the vampire inside her that was talking.
-She soon dies, and Van Helsing puts a golden crucifix on her lips to stop her from moving (crucifixes have that power over vampires).
-Unfortunately, the nurse steals the crucifix to sell when nobody is looking...
+It was not Lucy, but the vampire spirit inside her that was talking.
+Lucy soon dies, and Van Helsing puts a golden crucifix on her lips to stop her from moving (crucifixes have that power over vampires).
+Unfortunately, the nurse steals the crucifix to sell when nobody is looking and vampire Lucy is able to move again...
 >
-> A few days later there is news about a lady who is stealing and biting children - it's Vampire Lucy.
+> A few days later there is news about a lady who is stealing and biting children.
 The newspaper calls it the "Bloofer Lady", because the young children try to call her the "Beautiful Lady" but can't pronounce _beautiful_ right.
+>
-Now Van Helsing tells the other people the truth about vampires, but Arthur doesn't believe him and becomes angry that he would say crazy things about his wife.
+> Van Helsing decides that it's time to tell the other people the truth about vampires, but Arthur doesn't believe him and becomes angry that he would say crazy things about his wife.
 Van Helsing says, "Fine, you don't believe me.
 Let's go to the graveyard together tonight and see what happens.
 Maybe then you will."

 Looks like Lucy, an `NPC`, has become a `MinorVampire`.
 How should we show this in the database?
 Let's look at the types again first.